Kietpawpan/flood/README.md

 |:--:|
 | *__Fig.2__ Urban flooding model* |

 The thickness of the water layer is called flood height (H), which equals the volume of flood water (V) divided by the city area (A).
-However, the water has been partially replaced by the volume of infrastructure under flood water (Vi).
+However, the water can be partially replaced by the volume of infrastructure under flood water (Vi).
 Hence,

 ```
 let V = 4000 * 1000000; // cubic meter